Undergraduate tuition fees

 September 2021 entry

 The UK voted to leave the European Union in 2016, and officially withdrew from the EU on 31 January 2020.
-This will have an impact of tuition fee arrangements for EU students enrolling from September 2021; most EU students will pay the same fees as other international students.
+This will have an impact on tuition fee arrangements for EU students enrolling from September 2021 (excluding students from the Republic of Ireland); most EU students will pay the same fees as other international students.
 For further information, please see our information for EU applicants.

 - The tuition fee varies for each programme.
 Find your chosen programme using our course finder and refer to the 'Fees and funding' tab for the exact fee figure.